Tom Brady throws 2 TD passes, Buccaneers beat Eagles 28-22

 INJURIES

-Buccaneers: TE Rob Gronkowski (ribs), S Antoine Winfield (concussion) and LB Lavonte David (ankle) were inactive.
+Buccaneers: TE Rob Gronkowski (ribs), Winfield (concussion) and LB Lavonte David (ankle) were inactive.

 Eagles: TE Dallas Goedert (COVID protocol) and RT Lane Johnson (personal) were inactive.